benhoyt/benhoyt.github.com/writings/2020-06-09-lightweight-google-analytics-alternatives.md

 <p><a href="https://plausible.io/">Plausible</a> is another relatively new
 analytics tool that was launched in early 2019.
 Soon after launching, it switched to
 <a href="https://plausible.io/blog/plausible-is-going-open-source">open
 source</a>, with the code licensed under the permissive MIT license.
-Its business model is to charge for the hosting, with pricing aimed at small businesses.
+The company's business model is to charge for the hosting, with pricing aimed at small businesses.
 In addition to making its source code available, Plausible is one of an increasing number of companies that has a <a